A Perfect Weekend Exploring Tasmania’s Tamar Valley Wineries

-Lush hills, picturesque vineyards and winding roads and rivers make northern Tasmania’s Tamar Valley one of Australia’s most breathtaking wine regions.
+Lush hills, picturesque vineyards and winding roads and rivers make northern Tasmania’s Tamar Valley and its wineries one of Australia’s most breathtaking regions.
 It is also a surprisingly convenient weekend destination to reach, just a short flight from mainland Australia’s east coast to the sleepy town of Launceston and a much shorter drive (approximately 20 minutes) from there to the heart of the valley.
-If a relaxing and rejuvenating break is what you’re after, you’ll find it here complete with good food, great wine and some very scenic excursions.
+If a relaxing and rejuvenating break is what you’re after, you’ll find it complete with good food, great wine and some very scenic excursions.
 Here are our top recommendations.

-A shimmering hill covered in native bush creates the perfect backdrop for Relbia Lodge, a sprawling four-bedroom retreat only 10 minutes drive from Launceston.
+A shimmering hill covered in native bush creates the perfect backdrop for Relbia Lodge, a sprawling four-bedroom retreat 10 minutes drive from Launceston.
 Relax in the living room, an aesthete’s dream with its polished-concrete floor and high ceiling, or unleash your inner chef using the well-equipped, open-plan kitchen.
 Retreat to the spacious bedroom to enjoy a peaceful sleep, or sink yourself into the oversized bath (large enough to fit two), with a glass of bubbly.

 Breakfast at Inside Café